 You can see one in action in the video below.

-A pool chiller, also known as a reversible heat pump, work in a similar way as running your solar heating at night which I described above.
+A pool chiller, also known as a reversible heat pump, works in a similar way as running your solar heating at night which I described above.
 If you do not have solar heating then you may wish to consider buying a heat pump.

 They are quite expensive and operate rather like an air conditioning unit for water, but if you live in an area where your pool is too hot for swimming for long periods it may be worth considering something like the TropiCool TC1000 Swimming Pool Water Chiller to lower the temperature of the pool water.

 It may seem obvious, but if you can provide shade over at least part of your pool then the water temperature will not be heated up so much by the sun.

 You could use one of the large cantilever types of umbrella or, depending on the situation of your pool, a “shade sail” such as the Garden EXPERT Sun Shade Sail Sand Large Square Canopy which comes in many different sizes.

 Drain and refill

 This would be a very drastic step to take to make your pool cooler as it would take a considerable amount of time, not to mention expense to complete.
 Assuming the high temperatures of the weather continue then it would also be a short-term solution as the pool temperature would rise each day until it was hot again.